 Orly is a slightly smaller international airport just outside of Paris that is also connected to both the centre of Paris and Disneyland Paris using RER trains.

-To travel from Orly Airport you’ll need to take the Orlyval metro before transferring onto the RER B line to Châtelet-Les Halles station in the centre of Paris.
+To travel from Orly Airport to Disneyland Paris you’ll need to take the Orlyval metro before transferring onto the RER B line to Châtelet-Les Halles station in the centre of Paris.

 At this point, you can change onto the RER A line to Marne-la-Vallee/Chessy station at Disneyland Paris.